Historicity of the Bible: Empty tomb and resurrection appearances

 Scholars have tackled the question of establishing what contents of the resurrection tradition are historically probable.
 For example, it is widely accepted among New Testament scholars that Jesus' followers soon came to believe they had seen him resurrected shortly after his death.
 Robert Funk writes that "the disciples thought that they had witnessed Jesus’ appearances, which, however they are explained, “is a fact upon which both believer and unbeliever may agree."

-Most scholars believe that John wrote independently of Mark and that the Gospel of Mark and the Gospel of John contain two independent attestations of an empty tomb, which in turn suggests that both used already-existing sources and appealed to a commonly held tradition, though Mark may have added to and adapted that tradition to fit his narrative.
+Most scholars agree John knew and used the Synoptic Gospels.
+Recent scholarship has turned away from source criticism of the gospels or positing hypothetical sources for John.
 Other scholars have argued that the Apostle Paul is aware of an empty tomb in his earlier creed in 1 Cor.
 15 and thereby corroborating the gospel accounts.

 Scholars have identified legendary or unoriginal details within the resurrection tradition.
 For example, the story of the guards at the tomb in Matthew 27 is "widely regarded as an apologetic legend" meant to refute Jewish critics.
 Quoting a published dissertation on the empty tomb tradition in Mark, Mike Licona writes that “not a few, but rather a majority, of contemporary scholars believe that there is some historical kernel in the empty tomb tradition."